jg-rp/micro-liquid/README.md

 - There are **no** literal strings, Booleans, integers, floats or null/nil/None.
 - There are **no** `{% break %}` or `{% continue %}` tags.
 - Nested variables are not allowed.
-- Lists and dictionaries are output in JSON format.
 - Any `Iterable` is can be looped over with the `{% for %}` tag.
 Non-iterable objects are silently ignored.
 - Looping over dictionaries (or any Mapping) iterates key/value pairs.
 - No `forloop` object